dreamerlzl/ruins/src/posts/2022/04/my-receipe-for-writing-dockerfile.md

 - container
 ---

-Beginner's guide to write acceptable dockerfiles
+A beginner's guide to write acceptable dockerfiles
 <!-- excerpt -->

 ## ov